Henry Marshall Tory Endowed Research Chair and Professor of Sociology,

 The Henry Marshall Tory Chair is named for the first President of the University 1908-1929, first President of the National Research Council of Canada 1928-1935, and first President of Carleton College 1942-1947, now Carleton University, where I also studied and taught.

-I am offering lectures and seminars on Spaces of Concern, Public Space and Scientific Insight at the nanoscale, topologies of public space and urban culture as City of Vienna Visiting Professor, SKuOR Interdisciplinary Centre for Urban Culture and Public Space, Technische Universität Wein, Vienna Austria March-August 2014.
+Spaces of Concern, Public Space and Scientific Insight at the nanoscale, topologies of public space and urban culture as City of Vienna Visiting Professor, SKuOR Interdisciplinary Centre for Urban Culture and Public Space, Technische Universität Wien, Vienna Austria March-August 2014.

 Ongoing work: Nanotechnology, community and innovation ecologies; New Spaces of Concern at nano and global scales; Nano-objects; Urban Vitures; City Regions in Prospect; Cities and Universities; Strip-Appeal for Communities; Black Vaticans - Spatialisations of alternative cultural capitals; Hurricane cities of the Caribbean; Flow Collected Papers; Visualicities etc.